 via the website : (available later in late January or February 2015)

 or via the phone (available now!): 425-564-2356 for those who choose to not use credit card over the internet (secured site).

 *if you register on the day of camp, be prepared to sign a waiver!

 CANCELLATIONS-REFUNDS: Refunds granted less $30 administration fee for summer camps regardless of time of cancellation.
 No refunds for weather (unless campus is officially closed by college officials).
 Please plan ahead before signing up.
 No refunds for partial attendance.
 For refunds, see contacts below.

 WAITING LIST: For each camp that is full, a waiting list will be established.
-Generally, anywhere from 1-5 get into each camp in which a wait list is established.
+Generally, 1 or 2 get into each camp in which a wait list is established.

 CONTACTS: e-mail Coach Mark Yoshino for any questions relating to registration or camp information. email@example.com

 July 6 – 9 Junior Ages: 7-9 Session: JC1 9AM – 3PM

 July 20 – 23 Senior Ages: 10-12 Session: SC1 9AM – 3PM